 Accord Mortgages | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

 Lease extensions in Forest Hall can be a difficult process.
-We recommend you procure professional help from a conveyancer and valuer well versed in the legislation and lease extension process.
+We recommend you obtain professional help from a conveyancer and surveyor well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience dealing with Forest Hall lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge dealing with Forest Hall lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.